Broad Freedom With One Clear Boundary

 Estate Planning Integration

-One of the most overlooked aspects of premarital agreements is how they connect to estate planning.
-The statute specifically permits provisions about making a will, trust, or other arrangement to carry out the agreement.
-It also allows terms governing the ownership and disposition of life insurance death benefits.
+One of the most overlooked parts of premarital agreements is how they connect to estate planning.
+The statute allows rules about making a will, trust, or other arrangement to carry out the agreement.

-For couples entering a second marriage, this is especially relevant.
-A premarital agreement can ensure that each spouse's children from a prior relationship are protected while still providing for the surviving spouse.
-It can coordinate with a living trust to create a clear, enforceable plan that covers both lifetime and after-death scenarios.
+For couples entering a second marriage, this is especially useful.
+A premarital agreement can protect each spouse's children from a prior relationship.
+It can also provide for the surviving spouse.
+It can work with a living trust to create a clear, enforceable plan.